Scratch Core Sample Sally Original Design / Scratch Built

 Summary:

 A lot o' PROs here.
-This rocket was built for t' purpose o' givin' me some experience with dual deployment and it has doin' this very well so far.
+This rocket be built for t' purpose o' givin' me some experience with dual deployment and it has doin' this very well so far.
 Construction was straight forward with no major "gotchas".

 I can't think o' any CONs.